 Environmental Management System Standard

 About how we are building a green experience for our visitors.

-NYC Ferry operated by Hornblower Service operated by Hornblower ferries are built with state of the art technology to ensure the quality, safety, and dependability of the vessels.
-They have a capacity of 149 passengers with space for bikes, strollers and wheelchairs.
-All boats are ADA compliant to the Local Law 68 of 2005.
+NYC Ferry operated by City Experiences is built with state-of-the-art technology to ensure the quality, safety, and dependability of the vessels.
+They have a capacity of 149 passengers with space for bikes, strollers, and wheelchairs.
+All boats are ADA compliant with the Local Law 68 of 2005.
 Ferries are primarily built out of aluminum, a lightweight material that increases fuel efficiency.
 The fleet of 20 vessels will be built with an equivalent of over 77 million cans of aluminum.
 All ferries are equipped with ultra-efficient T3 Engines to reduce emissions.